-Corinne Abraham and Ritchie Nicholls at camp in Gran Canaria recently.
+Corinne Abraham and Ritchie Nicholls at camp in Gran Canaria.
 Photo Rob Holden Photography.

 I’ll respond to the question on tyres first as this is the least complicated.
 My opinion is that for Iron distance racing the choice between tubulars or clinchers shouldn’t be based on which one is faster.